Plan Your Visit: 2 Hours

 Gale Woods Farm, Minnetrista

-Walk, jog, or bike the 2.1-mile limestone trail where cows, sheep and pigs may be visible on the pastures, and you can see chickens in the barnyard.
-Stop at the Farm Store to pick up a map, shop farm-to-table food and yarn, and check out the educational program offerings (usually $5).
-Enjoy a 0.5-mile hike to the accessible fishing pier and non-motorized boat access.
+Walk, jog, or bike the 2.1-mile limestone trail where cows and sheep may be visible on the pastures.
+Stop at the Farm Store to pick up a map, shop farm-to-table food and yarn, and check out the educational program offerings.

 Hyland Lake Park Reserve, Bloomington